February 5, 2020

-A quick trip to the kitchen to get more water, can turn on read lights EVERYWHERE; “do the groceries, cook now, open the curtains…” and, hummingbirds!
+A quick trip to the kitchen to get more water, can turn on red lights EVERYWHERE; “do the groceries; cook now; open the curtains…” and, hummingbirds!
 The anxiety to get back in the zone, is another thing that triggers the side effects on me.

-Therefore, I’ve set up my writing room (in a room without windows) as if it were an office “somewhere else”; I have here: the Ritalin!
-(I used to keep it in the kitchen), water, my bottle, my cigarettes, the electric tea kettle for my mate, a cloth if I spill something… yes, even that.
+Therefore, I set up my writing room (in a room without windows) as if it were an office “somewhere else”; here I’ve got: the Ritalin!
+(I used to keep it in the kitchen), water, my cigarettes, the electric tea kettle for my mate and a cloth if I spill something… yes, even that.

 I only allow myself to go the bathroom next door, and to take a walk during my breaks.
 This-is-war.